 Early Notables of the lallis family (pre 1700)

 Distinguished members of the family include Sir Peter Lely (1618-1680), born Pieter van der Faes, a Dutch painter whose career was nearly all spent in England

-, where he became the dominant portrait painter to the court; John Lyly (Lilly or Lylie; c.1553-1606), an English writer, poet, dramatist, playwright, and politician, best...
-Another 62 words (4 lines of text) are included under the topic Early lallis Notables in all our PDF Extended History products and printed products wherever possible.
+, where he became the dominant portrait painter to the court; John Lyly (Lilly or Lylie; c.1553-1606), an English writer, poet, dramatist, playwright, and politician, best known for his books "Euphues, The...
+Another 56 words (4 lines of text) are included under the topic Early lallis Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lallis family to Ireland

 Some of the lallis family moved to Ireland